-Crohn’s disease, an autoimmune disorder, is characterized by chronic inflammation of the intestines.
-Named after the physician who described the disease in a landmark paper written in 1932, Crohn’s disease primarily causes ulcerations in the small and large intestines, but can affect the digestive system anywhere between the mouth and the anus.
+Crohns disease, an autoimmune disorder, is characterized by chronic inflammation of the intestines.
+Named after the physician who described the disease in a landmark paper written in 1932, the disease primarily causes ulcerations in the small and large intestines, but can affect the digestive system anywhere between the mouth and the anus.
 The condition affects men and women equally and seems to run in some families.
-About 20 percent of people with Crohn’s disease have a blood relative with some form of inflammatory bowel disease, most often a brother or sister and sometimes a parent or child.
+About 20 percent of people with the disease have a blood relative with some form of inflammatory bowel disease, most often a brother or sister and sometimes a parent or child.

-In Crohn’s disease the body’s immune system responds abnormally to its bowel contents.
-Composed of cells and proteins that normally protect the body from infections or other foreign invaders, a normal immune system would not respond to food, bacteria and other substances in the intestines.
-In patients with Crohn’s disease, the immune system reacts actively to a variety of substances and/or bacteria in the intestines, causing inflammation, bowel injury and ulcerations.
+In Crohn’s disease, the body’s immune system responds abnormally to its bowel contents.
+The gastrointestinal tract is composed of cells and proteins that normally protect the body from infections or other foreign invaders.
+A normal immune system would not over respond to food, bacteria, and other substances in the intestines.
+In patients with Crohn’s disease, the immune system overreacts actively to a variety of substances and/or bacteria in the intestines, causing inflammation, pain, bowel injury, and ulcerations.

-The symptoms of Crohn’s disease vary.
+The symptoms of the disease vary.
 The disorder usually recurs at intervals throughout life, with severe episodes lasting weeks or months before settling down to periods with mild or no symptoms.
-These symptoms include diarrhea that often contains blood, a bloody discharge from the anus, abdominal pain, fever, weight loss and a general feeling of malaise.
+The crohn’s disease diagnosis includes symptoms of diarrhea that often contains blood, a bloody discharge from the anus, abdominal pain, fever, weight loss, and a general feeling of malaise.